haskell/haskell-language-server/docs/troubleshooting.md

 ## Basic diagnosis steps

-### Quick diagnosis checklist

-1. Is the server binary running at all? (check process monitors etc.) If not, there may be a client or installation problem.
-2. Is the client connecting to the server? (check for indicators in the editor etc.) If not, there may be a client problem.
-3. Is the project being built correctly by HLS? (check for "wrong" compilation errors etc.) If not, there may be a cradle problem.
-4. Is basic functionality working? (check hover documentation etc.) If not, there may be a server problem.
-5. Are there specific files that exhibit problems?
-If not, there may be a server problem.

-### Finding your `haskell-language-server` binary

-Several of the diagnostic steps require you to run the actual `haskell-language-server` binary that is installed on your computer.

-Where the binary is will depend on how you installed HLS.
-Consult the [installation](./installation.md) page for help.

-As usual, if you installed HLS with the wrapper, you will want to run `haskell-language-server-wrapper` instead.

-### Getting basic information

-Running `haskell-language-server --probe-tools` will produce useful information, such as the version of HLS that you are using.
-Including this in issue reports is helpful.
+This section lists a few basic diagnostic steps that are almost always helpful.

-### Working out where the problem is
+Sometimes these checks may be enough to work out where the problem is.
+If not, refer to the sections below about diagnosing problems with the server and client, respectively.

-The most important thing to figure out is whether you are looking at an issue with the _client_ or the _server_.
+That will also require you to figure out is whether you are looking at an issue with the server or the client.
 This can be tricky to work out: if in doubt, open an issue and we'll help you figure it out.

 Typical examples of client issues: